Hyle-org/devhub-hyle/docs/quickstart/example/first-token-contract.md

 ### Build and register the contract

-To build all methods and register the smart contract [from the source](https://github.com/Hyle-org/examples/blob/main/simple-token/host/src/main.rs), navigate to your cloned Examples folder and run:
+To build all methods and register the app [from the source](https://github.com/Hyle-org/examples/blob/main/simple-token/host/src/main.rs), navigate to your cloned Examples folder and run:

 ```bash
 cargo run -- register 1000